 - Images shown to customers always look great by default, so your products keep selling themselves!

-To learn how to use these new features, go to: Managing Products and Adding Product Images and Galleries.
+To learn how to use these new features, see Adding and managing products and Adding product images and galleries.

 Other solutions